andersjohansson/makehandouts/README.md

 always creates 4 new PDF files, in the following formats:

--   xxx-handout.pdf is a viewable version of your slides, without pauses and overlays.\
+-   xxx-handout.pdf is a viewable version of your slides, without pauses and overlays.
--   xxx-handout1up.pdf is a printable version of the slides, one slide per page, rotated by 90 degrees (in landscape mode) for proper printing.\
+-   xxx-handout2up.pdf is a printable version of the slides, showing two slides per page.
--   xxx-handout2up.pdf is a printable version of the slides, showing two slides per page. \
+-   xxx-handout3up.pdf is	is a printable version of the slides, showing 3 slides per page.
 -   xxx-handout4up.pdf is a printable version of the slides, rotated 90 degrees to landscape mode, showing four slides per page.
+-   xxx-handout6up.pdf is	is a printable version of the slides, showing 6 slides per page.

+## 2.b Compressing files
+To generate files with compressed images add a second argument stating the quality setting to pass to ghostscript (which needs to be installed).
+This is reasonably one of  `screen` (72 dpi images), `ebook` (150 dpi), `printer` (300 dpi) or `prepress` (high quality, color preserving, 300 dpi imgs).
+For example:

+    makehandouts xxx ebook

 **NOTE:** To print the handouts, choose your desired format and view the corresponding PDF file using Abode's "acroread" (that tool fits